CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/DER.3.1 Audits and revisions.md

 #### DER.3.1.A3 Conducting an audit

 During an audit it MUST be checked whether the requirements from guidelines, standards, etc. are met.
-The requirements MUST be known by the audited institution.An audit MUST include a document review and an on-site audit.
+The requirements MUST be known by the audited institution.
+An audit MUST include a document review and an on-site audit.
 The on-site audit MUST ensure that the auditors never intervene actively in IT systems and do not give any instructions for changes to the subject matter.

 All results of an audit MUST be documented in writing and summarized in an audit report.
 The audit report MUST be sent to the contact person of the institution in a timely manner.